LordGoatius/JIMNIAC/guide.md

     BR
 ```

 There is no halt instruction, so just infinite loop instead.
+Turing failed to consider this in the halting problem I think.